 Skilled laborers are particularly at risk of becoming injured on the job.
 The Ramos Law Firm has been representing skilled laborers who have been injured on the job in Georgia for a decade.
 Practicing 100% Georgia Workers’ Compensation Law, the Ramos Law Firm has extensive experience in representing Georgia’s working class.
 We empathize with the struggles working people encounter when they are injured on the job.
 We listen to the injured workers’ stories, and are committed to helping employees get what they deserve.

 From blunt trauma, back and knee sprains, to catastrophic orthopedic injuries–injuries among skilled workers are relatively common.
 We know how to navigate the Workers’ Compensation system.
 At the Ramos Law Firm, we value our clients as people first, and dedicate our work to supporting Georgia’s labor pool.
-If you have been injured and are in need of help, call us at 404-355-3431 or visit our website.
+If you have been injured and are in need of help, call us at 404-355-3431 or use our contact form.

 Sources: GDOL, AJC